santoshbt/bookworms/README.md

 To Do

-1 -
-2 - Post/edit/delete comments
-3 -
-4 - search other users
+4 - search other users - Adding sunspot_rails